SirAnuse/uberstrike-assemblies/README.md

 This list is incomplete, and will be updated as I update the client itself.

 ## License
-There is currently no license on this project, so feel free to do whatever you want to it for whatever reason.
+There is currently no license on this project, so feel free to do whatever you want to it for whatever reason - but please note that I am not affiliated with CMUNE in any way whatsoever, and have no plans to become so in the future.
+This repository may be subject to takedown without notice.